 A northern Illinois native, I began working in journalism at the tender age of 17, writing a politics column for my high school paper.
-Journalism school at the University of Illinois followed where I wrote for the Illini Media Company's print and digital properties, co-hosted programming on WPGU 107.1 and was nominated for a Hearst Foundation award.
-During the summer of 2009, I moved to Dublin, Ireland where I worked as a general assignment reporter for Metro Eireann, a weekly newspaper with a focus on immigrant and ethnic issues.
+Journalism school at the University of Illinois followed where I wrote for the Illini Media Company's print and digital properties and co-hosted programming on WPGU 107.1

-After a period of nomadic employment spanning four homes in three states, I landed in the Chicago Tribune newsrooom as an online producer and sometimes reporter for the Tribune's food, travel, news and business pages.
-I've been reading the Tribune literally everyday since I've been able to read and it's a thrill to contribute to the world class journalism published - both online and in print - by Tribune Co. daily.
+After a period of nomadic employment spanning four homes in three states, I landed in the Chicago Tribune newsrooom as an online producer and sometimes reporter.
+I've been reading the Tribune literally everyday since I've been able to read and now I get to work there.
+It's pretty cool.

 And if there's bourbon in my glass, I'll probably drink it, too.